Y0Coss/docs-fork/pages/hosted_private_cloud/hosted_private_cloud_powered_by_vmware/vmware_migration_zerto/guide.en-gb.md

 1. Log in to the [OVHcloud Control Panel](/links/manager).
 2. Select your `Hosted Private Cloud`{.action}.
-3. Go to the `Secure SSL Gateway`{.action} tab.
+3. Navigate to the `Security`{.action} tab.
-4. Add your source infrastructure IPs and Zerto components to the whitelist.
+4. Click `Add a new IP address range`{.action} to authorize your source infrastructure IPs and Zerto components.

 For step-by-step instructions, refer to [Authorise IPs to connect to vCenter](/pages/hosted_private_cloud/hosted_private_cloud_powered_by_vmware/autoriser_des_ip_a_se_connecter_au_vcenter).